MichaelBaker/mpl-v1/Readme.md

 ## TODO

+[ ] Think about what would make good error messages
 [ ] Sum types and case statements
 [ ] Give typechecker a once over and look into correctness [ ] Warn on type contradictions at level 0.0